 Puree the eggs, kale, broccoli, berries, bone meal, wheat grass and salt in a food processor.

-Mix the ground beef, liver, heart and veggie/berry mix together.
+Mix the ground chicken, liver, heart and veggie/berry mix together.

 Place the mixture into smaller containers and place them in your freezer.
 It’s best to freeze your food in 1-3 day portions.